Go to page content

 Performing tuina massage therapy on your child at night before bed may help them sleep better.

-Pediatric tuina is a safe and gentle Chinese massage for kids that can help relieve various childhood ailments.
-As one of the treatment approaches in Traditional Chinese Medicine (TCM), physicians often use this type of massage with other treatments, such as herbal formula, acupuncture, scraping, and cupping.
+Pediatric tuina is a safe and gentle Chinese massage therapy for kids that can help relieve various childhood ailments.
+As one of the treatment approaches in Traditional Chinese Medicine (TCM), physicians often use this type of massage in conjunction with other treatments, such as herbal formulas, acupuncture, scraping, and cupping.

 In a tuina session, the therapist uses hand manipulation techniques like pushing, grasping, kneading, or rubbing in a light, fast, and soft motion.
 While tuina for adults and kids are generally the same, they differ in intensity.